Lili White Biography

 An individual show with reversible paintings at Ch’i: An Art Space in Williamsburg, Brooklyn was grounded in Chinese ink calligraphy and the psychological phenomena of “projection.”

 Her feature length experi-mentary, NY(see), reflects New York standing as America’s cradle of immigration; the site of the 9/11 Disaster; the platform of perhaps the only genuine international city.
 Three immigrant artists intersect with their own artwork; New York’s cityscapes and White’s performative actions, referring to the energy fields shared between them; imparting archetypes belonging to “the artist.”
+It screened at 2 BOOTS PIONEER THEATRE in NYC.

 In 2006 she initiated the idea, and project managed a fundraising DVD; FOR LIFE AGAINST THE WAR, AGAIN! for The NY Filmmakers CO-OP, which successfully sold to libraries and universities.